CONDUCTORS

 (Biography from Hong Kong Handbell Academy / Jan 2019)

-* The Principal Guest Conductor's role, takes the conductor to come to Singapore once every 3-5 years to work with the team on a regular basis.
+* The Principal Guest Conductor's role, is a 10 year tenure, which takes the conductor to come to Singapore once every 3-5 years to work with the team on a regular basis.

 EMILY LI